loomnugget/art-c/standup.md

     - From earlier today:

-      - Elizabeth:
+      - Elizabeth: handled merge conflicts and made notes from coverall on code that said where we weren't running lines.
-      - Lee:
+      - Lee: Worked with
-      - Max:
+      - Max: Added photo routes and tests. fixed bearer-middleware and handled all the tests that were affected by that.
-      - Claudia:
+      - Claudia: researched stripe and updated README.md so that we know how the app works and what the commands and links will be.

     - Working on until 5-ish: